 We developed an exciting and flavourful menu that features many of the oft-forgotten Ontario products – chicken, dairy, squash, eggs, lamb, trout.

-Bring together the skills of one of the hottest chefs in town, fresh quality ingredients and a room full of Toronto’s vocal and interesting foodies, bloggers and influencers made for a fantastic evening!
+Bring together the skills of one of the hottest chefs in town, Chef Matt Kantor, along with fresh quality ingredients and a room full of Toronto’s vocal and interesting foodies, bloggers and influencers made for a fantastic evening!